jonb4323/AutomationTesting-PyTest/README.md

 # AutomationTesting-PyTest
 A simple test automation project using PyTest to verify the functionality of a basic Python calculator.
-Great for writing unit tests and using Python's most popular testing framework.
+Great basis for writing unit tests and using Python's most popular testing framework.

 ***Pure Python implementation***
 - Fully test-covered functions: <br/>